fbpx Skip to Content

 Nov 20 | 2018 by

-A recent memo by the NLRB General Counsel makes it easier for workers to take action against their unions for negligence.
-All labor unions have a duty to fairly represent their members in filing and prosecuting grievances.
+All laborers have a duty to fairly represent their members in filing and prosecuting grievances.
 A breach of that duty is an unfair labor practice.
 But after a fumbled grievance, unions could traditionally assert a “mere negligence” defense.